 Located off Hervey Bay on Queensland's coast and about 350km north of Brisbane, Fraser Island is a major draw among travellers to Australia.
 The island’s native people, the Butchulla, called this place K'Gari, which means 'paradise'.

 Fraser Island, the biggest sand island in the world, is 163,000 hectares of spectacular natural beauty.
 This World Heritage Site is home to 100 freshwater lakes, gorgeous white beaches, dunes, cliffs made of coloured sand and wetlands with varied flora and fauna.

 Go fishing on 75-Mile Beach, get close to a shipwreck, view local wildlife or hop on board a joy flight.
-The many holiday cottages on Fraser Island, ranging from log cabins to oceanfront villas, offer the perfect vacation accommodations for all guests.
+The many holiday houses on Fraser Island, ranging from log cabins to luxurious beach houses, offer the perfect holiday accommodation for all guests.

-While at Fraser Island holiday cottages, try some Aussie-style fish and chips at any of the eateries in town.
+While staying at your Fraser Island holiday house, try some Aussie-style fish and chips at any of the restaurants in town.
 Fraser Isle spanner crab, also a popular item in the region, is another must try.